-- Demonstrate in-depth knowledge and understanding of current theoretical concepts, frameworks and industry practice within the fields of accounting and business
+- Demonstrates in-depth knowledge and understanding of current theoretical concepts, frameworks and industry practice within the fields of accounting and business.

-- Think logically, analytically and critically with respect to the academic literature and professional journals within the field of accounting and business
+- Thinks logically, analytically and critically with respect to the academic literature and professional journals within the field of accounting and business.

-- Plan and carry out independent research that demonstrates critical awareness of academic and professional issues in the fields of accounting and business
+- Plans and carries out independent research that demonstrates critical awareness of academic and professional issues in the fields of accounting and business.

-- Synthesise academic and professional literature and effectively communicate this information and research findings, both orally and in written form, to a range of audiences
+- Synthesises academic and professional literature and effectively communicates this information and research findings, both orally and in written form, to a range of audiences.

 Normally the minimum requirement is a three-year bachelor’s degree from a New Zealand university, or a qualification or combination of qualifications considered to be equivalent.

 If you gained your qualifications overseas, these will need to be assessed to make sure they are of an equivalent standard.